TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Observations

 \subsubsection{ExTrA -- TOI-4666}

 ExTrA \citep[Exoplanets in Transits and their Atmospheres,][]{bonfils_extra_2015} is a low-resolution near-infrared (0.85 to 1.55~$\mu$m) multi-object spectrograph fed by three 60-cm telescopes located at La Silla Observatory in Chile.
 A total of 10 transits of TOI-4666 b were observed using two (2 transits) or three (8 transits) of the ExTrA telescopes.
-We used $8\arcsec$ diameter aperture fibers and the low-resolution mode ($R\sim20$) of the spectrograph, with an exposure time of $60$ seconds.
-Five fibers are positioned in the focal plane of each telescope to select light from the target and four comparison stars.
-The resulting ExTrA data were analyzed using custom data reduction software \citep{cointepas_toi-269_2021}.
+We used $8\arcsec$ diameter aperture fibres and the low-resolution mode ($R\sim20$) of the spectrograph, with an exposure time of $60$ seconds.
+Five fibres are positioned in the focal plane of each telescope to select light from the target and four comparison stars.
+The resulting ExTrA data were analysed using custom data reduction software \citep{cointepas_toi-269_2021}.